 Optional attribute Description

 User The user ID for running StartProgram, StopProgram, MonitorProgram, and CleanProgram.
 The processes that are specified in the MonitorProcesses list must run in the context of the specified user.
 Monitor checks the processes to make sure they run in this context.

 Type and dimension: string-scalar

 Note: If the configured user does not exist or if the home directory is not set for a configured user, the resource state will be UNKNOWN.

 Default: root

 Example: user1

 EnvFile The environment file that should get sourced before running any of the StartProgram, StopProgram, MonitorProgram or CleanProgram.

 Type and dimension: string-scalar

 Default: ""

-Note: Please make sure that the EnvFile adheres the default shell syntax of the configured user.
+Note: Ensure that the EnvFile adheres the default shell syntax of the configured user.

 Example: /home/username/envfile

 UseSUDash When the value of this attribute is 0, the agent performs an su user command before it executes the StartProgram, the StopProgram, the MonitorProgram, or the CleanProgram agent functions.

 When the value of this attribute is 1, the agent performs an su - user command before it executes the StartProgram, the StopProgram, the MonitorProgram or the CleanProgram agent functions.

 Type and dimension: boolean-scalar

 Default: 0

 Example: 1

+ContainerOpts ContainerOpts is a resource type attribute.

+For more information, refer to the Resource type attributes section of the Cluster Server Administrator's Guide - Linux .